Two women having an outdoor fika. They drinking coffee and sharing cake with each other.

 When it comes to equality between the sexes, Sweden is one of the leaders, and the men definitely pull their own weight in staying home and raising infant children.

 In Sweden, couples are entitled to 480 days of paid parental leave, and this time can be shared between parents.
+Parents can also choose to transfer up to 45 days of their parental leave to grandparents or family friends.

 5. Swedes are informal with names

 Your doctor, your university professor, your economic advisor – they will all address you by first name and expect you to do the same in conversation.
 That’s pretty much standard in Sweden, regardless of job titles – which are also dropped.
-There are of course a few important exceptions to the rule.
-Should you be inside a courtroom, or face a political minister or someone from the Swedish royal family, you better get the titles right.

 6. You are bound to try lingonberry jam…